mpark4656/event-management/README.md

 <h3 align="center">Event Management App</h3>

   <p align="center">
-    A better way to manage events
+    A better way to manage events for your organization
     <br />
     <a href="https://github.com/mpark4656/event-management"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://event-management-tsx2.onrender.com/login">View Demo</a>
+    <a href="https://event-management-tsx2.onrender.com">View Demo</a>
     ·
     <a href="https://github.com/mpark4656/event-management/issues">Report Bug</a>
     ·